TheDoubleMix/BitEasy/README.md

-# BinEasy
+# BitEasy
-A Python Module to help in writing and reading binary files.
+A Python Module to help in writing and reading bits in binary files.